 Teri Fitch, President

-Having recently moved to the NW, Matthew sought out an organization that would allow him to make an impact in the lives of kids.
+After moving to the NW, Matthew sought out an organization that would allow him to make an impact in the lives of kids.
 He found that in PlayWrite.
 After attending a number of PlayWrite events including a performance, he decided to join the Board and is excited to help the organization grow.
 Matthew was born and raised overseas in Kingston, Jamaica, and has lived in Florida and Texas.
-He holds a BA from the University of Florida (Go Gators!!) and a JD from UT-Austin, and currently works on the Policy Team for Mayor Charlie Hales.
+He holds a BA from the University of Florida (Go Gators!!) and a JD from UT-Austin, and currently works at Nike.